Crivella/DFT_QE_beginner_tutorial/0_Si_bulk/4_bandstructure/README.md

       Compare the output of the 'si.scf.out' and 'si.bands.out' files: note the difference in the k-point lists and in the SCF/NSCF iteration loops.

       The k-points coordinates can be chosen:
-      - Manually by looking up a table of high-symmetry point for the system's lattice (FCC)
+      - Manually by looking up a table of high-symmetry point for the system's lattice (FCC), e.g. from [Bilbao crystallographic server](https://www.cryst.ehu.es/cryst/get_kvec.html) or [1] or standard textbooks.
       ![BZ](Ref/bands-mix.png?raw=true "BZ")
       - Or by using the XCrySDen `tools` -> `k-path selection` tool.
 NOTE: when saving the k-path specify the pwscf extension in the menu and IN THE FILE NAME or XCrySDen will use the wrong format.